livewire/livewire/docs/actions.md

 ## Dependency injection

-You can take advantage of [Laravel's dependency injection](https://laravel.com/docs/10.x/controllers#dependency-injection-and-controllers) system by type-hinting parameters to be resolved out of the container just like you would in a normal controller method:
+You can take advantage of [Laravel's dependency injection](https://laravel.com/docs/controllers#dependency-injection-and-controllers) system by type-hinting parameters in your action's signature.
+Livewire and Laravel will automatically resolve the action's dependencies from the container:

 ```php
 <?php